sensu/sensu-docs-legacy/source/docs/0.17/clients.md

     "critical": 90
     ~~~

-# Manage the client process
+# Manage the client process on Linux

 The Sensu client process `sensu-client` is managed with an init script included in the Sensu Core package.
 The Sensu client init script is able to start/stop/restart the local process.